raiden-network/raiden/docs/rest_api.rst

 .. http:put:: /api/(version)/tokens/(token_address)

    Registers a token.
-If a token is not registered yet (i.e.: A channel manager for that token does not exist in the network), we need to register it by deploying a channel manager contract for that token.
+If a token is not registered yet (i.e.: A token network for that token does not exist in the registry), we need to register it by deploying a token network contract for that token.

    **Example Request**: